 The game played a lot like the Nintendo version, but the levels weren’t exact copies.
 They were obviously inspired by the original but nowhere near identical.
 There were some differences in the graphics too.
 The C-64 and the NES didn’t have identical graphics capabilities, so some things were definitely changed to make it easier for the 64 to render.
 The theme music was completely different too.
 It was a fun game, but whatever tricks you knew from the NES might not necessarily help on this version.

-The copy that made it to St. Louis claimed to originate from a pirate group called Abyss.
+The copy that made it to St. Louis originated from a pirate group called Abyss.
 The intro to the game had some scrolling text with a bit of a backstory.
 Two members of the group decided to make a game called Giana Sisters, which I’d never heard of at the time, look like Super Mario Bros.
 And for years, that was all I knew.

 What was Giana Sisters?